Bitcoin miner virus : How to detect and remove it on a Mac?

 - Launch Firefox.

-- Click on the three horizontal lines on the right of the toolbar and choose Add-ons.
+- Click on three horizontal lines on the right of the toolbar and choose Add-ons.

 - Select Extensions.

-- Look for an extension likely to be related to Bitcoin miner.
+- Look for an extension likely to be related to Bitcoin miners.

 - If you find one, click Remove.